How To Pick The Best Gate Automation System For Your Unique Needs

 Sliding gates are ideal where space for swing gates to open into the driveway is limited.
 If the driveway bends, cars are parked near the gates or plants in the garden or the house are too close, swing gates will hit them as they swing open.

 However, sliding gates shouldn’t be used where the driveway slopes across the entrance.
 This means that the gate is sliding uphill one way and downhill in the opposite direction.
-As gravity will try to pull it downhill and resist its movement uphill, the sliding gate motor is put under extra stress.
+As gravity will try to pull it downhill and resist its movement uphill, the sliding electric gate opener is put under extra stress.

 If you have a short driveway, you have a lot of cars parked on it or it curves or rises towards the house, sliding gate automation systems might be the best choice for you.